MalikMotan/SW-Construction-Project/Minutes of Meetings/Meeting 1.md

 ###The group agreed Malik should create a github repository to to host the design documents.

 ##Next Meeting Agenda
-The group agreed to meet on Saturday Dec.
-24th 2016 at 6 p.m. to review the final work before submission.
+The group agreed to meet on Wednesday Dec.
+28th 2016 at 6 p.m. to review the final work before submission.